invoke-ai/InvokeAI/invokeai/frontend/web/docs/WORKFLOWS_DESIGN_IMPLEMENTATION.md

 Previous schemas are in folders in `invokeai/frontend/web/src/features/nodes/types/`, eg `v1/`.

-Migration logic is in `invokeai/frontend/web/src/features/nodes/util/workflow/migrations.ts`.
+Migration logic is in [migrations.ts].

 <!-- links -->